|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Medium-term trend: [See LLY medium-term trend chart] A medium-term uptrend had started on August 8, 2025 at 623.78 and reached 1033.62 on November 14, 2025.
-LLY gained -409.84 points, or -65.70%, in 14 weeks.
+Medium-term trend: [See LLY medium-term trend chart] A medium-term uptrend had started on August 8, 2025 at 623.78 and reached 1111.99 on November 26, 2025.
+LLY gained -488.21 points, or -78.27%, in 15 weeks.
 The chart has formed a Broadening Ascending Wedge chart pattern.
-The uptrend resistance line (838.98) is broken, while daily and weekly technical indicators are overbought.
-Uptrend is exhausted and trend reversal is possible soon.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend resistance line in a medium-term trend.
+The trend support level is at 883.47 and resistance is at 1147.04.
+A Broadening Ascending Wedge pattern is considered to be a reversal formation.
+It usually appears in a mature trend, characterized by overbought/oversold long-term and short-term indicators, and often generates divergence on long-term indicators.
+Use the following link to access a Broadening Ascending Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Broadening Ascending Wedge pattern in a medium-term trend.

 | |